ammar-homaida-statistics/easystatisticsacademy/inference/confidence-intervals/ci-for-proportion/index.md

       <strong>Core message:</strong>

       <p>
-        A confidence interval for a population proportion combines a sample proportion, a standard error, and a z critical value to quantify uncertainty about the true population proportion.
+        Confidence intervals for proportions estimate population percentages by combining a sample proportion with a normal-approximation margin of error based on its standard error.
       </p>

     </div>